B.A., Rutgers University

 989 Environmental Law & Practice

-Tom Dawson was an Assistant Attorney General (AAG) and Director of the Environmental Protection Unit in the Wisconsin Department of Justice (WDOJ) from September 1976 to January 2017.
+Tom Dawson is a retired Assistant Attorney General (AAG), Wisconsin Public Intervenor, and Director of the Environmental Protection Unit in the Wisconsin Department of Justice (WDOJ), serving in those respective capacities from September 1976 through January 2017.

 For most of his WDOJ career, Dawson served for 19 years as a Public Intervenor (1976-1995) -- an assistant attorney general charged with the duty to advocate the protection of public rights in the waters and other natural resources of the state.
 See sec.
 165.07, Wis.
 Stats.
 (1995).
 He shared that position with Peter Peshek and Kathleen Falk until the office was abolished in the 1995 budget law.